rabidaudio/webtorrent-docs/notes.md

 if you really want to and know what you are doing.

 ### Building from source
 Most platform repositories are usually outdated, so it is better to build Node from source.
-Start by installing the prerequsites.
+Start by installing the prerequisites.
 On Ubuntu:

         sudo apt-get install git-core build-essential